platformio/platformio-docs/ci/travis.rst

 Advanced configuration
 ----------------------

-PlatformIO allows to configure multiple build environments for the single source code using :ref:`projectconf`.
+PlatformIO allows one to configure multiple build environments for the single source code using :ref:`projectconf`.

 Instead of ``--board`` option, please use :option:`platformio ci --project-conf`